hilaldedek/pentagram_blog-app/README.md

     `touch config.py `

-    Into the config.py file and paste this code:
+    Create a config.py file in the api directory and paste the following codes into it.
+Don't forget to create your own key in YOUR_SECRET_KEY! :

     ```
     from datetime import timedelta